IHE/ITI.PIXm/input/pagecontent/volume-1.md

 ## 1:41.6 PIXm Cross Profile Considerations

-The Patient Identifier Cross-reference Manager from PIXm can be grouped with either PIX or PIXV3 Patient Identifier Cross-reference Consumer and Source to proxy the Mobile Patient Identifier Cross-reference Query [ITI-83] and Mobile Patient Identifier Cross-reference Feed [ITI-104] transactions to the more traditional PIX and PIXV3 Query and Feed transactions, thus acting as a proxy to the Patient Identifier Cross-reference Manager that wants to enable RESTful transactions.
+The Patient Identifier Cross-reference Manager from PIXm can be grouped with either PIX or PIXV3 Patient Identifier Cross-reference Consumer and Source to proxy the Mobile Patient Identifier Cross-reference Query [ITI-83] and Patient Identity Feed FHIR [ITI-104] transactions to the more traditional PIX and PIXV3 Query and Feed transactions, thus acting as a proxy to the Patient Identifier Cross-reference Manager that wants to enable RESTful transactions.